-- 1. Candidate pool.
+1. Candidate pool.
 A position request should include evidence that there is a sufficiently large pool of potential applicants to provide the unit with the opportunity to select among several promising alternatives.
 The School expects positions to be defined with sufficient breadth to ensure the availability of a substantial number of candidates.
-Targeted, one-person searches are inconsistent with this expectation. - 2.
-Candidates already identified.
-If potential candidates have already been identified, indicate their names, present situations, and status of any contacts with them. - 3.
-Diversity.
-A position request should include a discussion of the availability of minority and female candidates for that position.
-The University and the School are committed to an aggressive program of recruitment of minority faculty and women, and it is important that they receive evidence that the availability of minority and female candidates for the proposed position has been (and will be) thoroughly investigated.
-It would be especially useful to include numbers of recent women and minority Ph.D.s, D.M.A.s, or professionals in the field; numbers recruited by the unit in the past; and estimates of numbers of potential new candidates. - 4.
-Existing authorized positions.
+Targeted, one-person searches are inconsistent with this expectation.

+2. Candidates already identified.
+If potential candidates have already been identified, indicate their names, present situations, and status of any contacts with them.

+3. Existing authorized positions.
 The position request should include an account of the status of previously authorized positions that remain open in the department, if any.
 This would include a list of previously authorized positions that remain open, an account of attempts in the past year to fill them, and an explanation of how faculty members will be able to continue to search to fill those positions at the same time as they mount new searches.

-5. Advertisement.
+4. Advertisement.
 The position request should include a copy of the proposed advertisement for the position, together with a list of websites and print publications in which it would be placed.
 All ads must include minimum requirements (not maximum expectations) for the position; state that the University of Michigan is an affirmative action, equal opportunity employer; request evidence of teaching excellence and a research/professional activity statement; specify women and minorities are encouraged to apply.
 (A sample advertisement is provided below.)